 Crash Course covers college and career topics clearly.
-Search YouTube for creators in your specific field of interest.
-Nursing, engineering, law, welding, coding.
+Study Hall, a collaboration between Crash Course and Arizona State University, focuses specifically on major and career decisions.
+Search YouTube for creators in your specific field of interest: nursing, engineering, law, welding, coding.
 Almost every path has dedicated creators who explain it honestly.

 The Real Question to Ask First